 The Impending Funding Iceberg: The One Big Beautiful Budget Act

 The OBBBA will slash federal Medicaid spending by $1.02 trillion over the next decade, including a 15% cut that could revoke up to $11 billion in funding for addiction and mental health care.
-Specifically, it will shift funding responsibilities to states for programs like SNAP, potentially reducing Medicaid allocations for behavioral health, and cut provider taxes that states use to bolster reimbursements.
-These changes will hit Federally Qualified Health Centers (FQHCs) and Community Mental Health Centers (CMHCs) hardest, where Medicaid covers up to 60% of funding, leading to increased uncompensated care and operational instability for facilities serving low-income and underserved populations.
-Preparing for OBBBA funding cuts in mental health requires strategic approaches to maintain service quality.
+Specifically, it will shift funding responsibilities to states for programs like SNAP, potentially reducing Medicaid allocations for behavioral health, and cut provider taxes—including both existing provider tax mechanisms and new provider taxes—that states use to bolster reimbursements and support Medicaid funding.
+Medicaid is the largest funder of behavioral health services, covering about 25% of all mental health and substance use treatment in the US.
+These changes will result in lower Medicaid payments and payment reduction for behavioral health providers, making it harder for them to deliver essential services.

 The High Cost of Traditional Psychiatry